jhucsf/spring2021/assign/assign02.md

 Once you have the C postfix calculator fully working, you can move on to reimplementing it in x86-64 assembly language.
-The requirements of this task are easy to describe: for each function in `cPostfixCalcFuncs.c`, you will need to implement an equivalent function in `asmPostfixCalcFuncs.S`.
+The requirements of this task are easy to describe: for each function in `cPostfixCalcFuncs.c` and `cPostfixCalcEval.c`, you will need to implement an equivalent function in `asmPostfixCalcFuncs.S` and `asmPostfixCalcEval.S`.

 You can build and run the unit test program to test your assembly language functions using the commands